23 Jun 58%

 He thought about what I said for a bit, concentration showing on his face, and then appeared to come to some kind of a decision.

 “I really am an alien, the little green man in a flying saucer kind.
-I do have a slight problem with proving this directly, though, because technically we are here in a scientific expedition.
+I do have a slight problem with proving this directly, though, because technically we are here on a scientific expedition.
 As anthropologists studying primitive cultures we are not allowed to have any visible technology with us on Earth besides our camouflaged shuttles, one of which you have stumbled upon earlier.
 It is also worth mentioning that our interfaces are not anything like you have.
-We interface with our technology directly in our minds, without the help of television sets, typewriters, or mice.
+We interface with our technology directly with our minds, without the help of television sets, typewriters, or mice.
 We only visualise our interfaces when we need numbers or hard data, and even this still happens in our minds.
 Somewhat like with augmented reality devices you have.
 But for the most part we actually feel our interfaces.
 It is difficult to describe this but when we pilot a ship we feel all the forces and controls and the way the ship flies.
 We don’t need to look at gauges or screens to know that we are flying too fast, for example, because we simply sense the approaching limits and it just feels right to be back in the green zone, so to speak.
 That is how our technology works.
 It is designed to be felt, not looked at.
 So I have nothing major here that I could demonstrate to you.

 “How convenient!”
 I thought to myself.